The Unsung Hero: How the NOR Gate Built Apollo and Powers Modern Logic

 Summary: The Engineer’s Perspective

 The NOR gate is a reminder that engineering is the art of trade-offs.
 In the 1960s, the trade-off favored NOR for its reliability and the simplicity of a single-part inventory.
-Today, the trade-off favors NAND for its speed and density in silicon.
+Today, the trade-off favors NAND for its speed and density in CMOS silicon.